 Risk factor for DKA

-Explanatory data analysis using box plot showed that a high baseline and follow-up HbA1c levels were correlated with higher risk for DKA (Figure 5A and B).
+Explanatory data analysis using box plot showed that a high baseline and follow-up HbA1c levels were correlated with higher risk for DKA (Figure 5).
 While a baseline median HbA1C of ≥ 109 (18) mmol/mol was associated with higher risk of DKA, an HbA1C of < 78 (25) mmol/mol is appeared to confer protection from DKA.
 Similarly, median HbA1c at 12 months ≥ 81 (4) mmol/mol was associated with DKA, HbA1c level at 12 months < 67 (20) mmol/mol was associated with protection from DKA.

 DISCUSSION